Faculty & Staff Corner

 The purpose of this site is to provide resources to campus partners on the best practices in promoting accessibility and inclusion in all aspects of campus life at Stonehill.

 Role of OAR

 The Office of Accessibility Resources (OAR) supports Stonehill's unwavering commitment to providing a welcoming, supportive and inclusive environment for students with disabilities.
-Our goal is to create an accessible campus experience by providing a point of coordination, resources and support for our students and the campus community.
-OAR's is committed to leading the campus community in its mission to recognize disability as a valued aspect of diversity, to embrace access as a matter of social justice and to ensure that all aspects of campus life are universally accessible.
+Our goal is to create an accessible campus experience by providing a point of coordination, resources, and support for our students and the campus community.
+OAR is committed to leading the campus community in its mission to recognize disability as a valued aspect of diversity, embrace access as a matter of social justice, and ensure that all aspects of campus life are universally accessible.

 OAR works with each student on a case-by-case basis to provide reasonable accommodations that foster independent, self-determined learners.
 Services and auxiliary aids are offered to students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act Amendments Act.
 Students with temporary impairments may receive services on a short-term basis.

 Students wishing to be considered for academic, housing, or meal plan accommodations must first register with the Office of Accessibility Resources (OAR).